JoComp27/SOEN341-SA1/README.md

 - Remote cloud (Optional): AWS Elastic Beanstalk Application PHP server + MySQL database*.
   - Sign up for a 12 month free account and read Issues -> TODO: Setup AWS environment for some useful links.

-- Text editor: Sublime Text 3, notepad++ or anything you feel comfortable writing codes in.
+- Text editor (Mandatory if using XAMPP, optional if using PHPStorm): Sublime Text 3, notepad++ or anything you feel comfortable writing codes in.
 It doesn't matter what text editors you use as the "compiler" will always be XAMPP

 - Link for Sublime Text : https://www.sublimetext.com/